Sato-Tate equidistribution for families of Hecke-Maass forms on SL(n,R)/SO(n): Introduction

 \subsection{Average bounds towards Ramanujan}

 The Plancherel measure $\mu_p$ on the unitary dual of $\PGL_n(\Q_p)$ is supported on the tempered spectrum.
-As a consequence of the quantitative equidistribution Theorem~\ref{thm:weyl} we can deduce quantitative bounds towards Ramanujan. \begin{corollary} There are constants $c,\omega>0$ (depending only on $n$) such that for any $t\ge 1$, any $\theta>0$ and any unramified prime $p$,
+As a consequence of the Sato-Tate equidistribution Theorem~\ref{thm:weyl} for families we can deduce quantitative bounds towards Ramanujan. \begin{corollary} (i) There is an effective constant $c>0$ (depending only on $n$) such that for any $t\ge 1$, any $\theta\ge 0$, and any prime $p$,